Mu isamaa, mu õnn ja rõõm: History

 The song was first presented to the public as a choral work in the Grand Song Festival of Estonia in 1869 and quickly became a symbol of the Estonian National Awakening.

 "Mu isamaa, mu õnn ja rõõm" was officially adopted as the national anthem of Estonia in 1920, after the Estonian War of Independence.

-In 1944, the Soviet Union occupied Estonia, and "Mu isamaa, mu õnn ja rõõm" was subsequently banned by the Soviet government.
+During 1940–1941, and again in 1944, the Soviet Union occupied Estonia, and "Mu isamaa, mu õnn ja rõõm" was subsequently banned by the Soviet government.
 The Estonian Soviet Socialist Republic had its own official regional anthem.
-However, the Estonians could often hear their former national anthem, as Finland's state broadcaster Yleisradio, whose radio and television broadcasts were received in northern Estonia, played an instrumental version of the Finnish national anthem, identical to this song (except for an additional repetition of the last verse in the Finnish version), at the conclusion of its broadcast every night.
-This was translated into Võro by Sulev Iva on August 23, 2005.
+However, Estonians could often hear the banned national anthem, as Finland's state broadcaster Yleisradio, whose radio and television broadcasts were received in northern Estonia, played an instrumental version of the nearly-identical Finnish national anthem at the conclusion of its broadcast every night.

+In 1990, with the restoration of Estonian independence, use of the anthem and other symbols of the Estonian SSR was terminated and "Mu isamaa, mu õnn ja rõõm" was restored as the national anthem.

+The lyrics of the anthem were translated into Võro by Sulev Iva on 23 August 2005.